w3f/General-Grants-Program/grants/speculative/bit_country.md

   We plan to become a parachain on the Polkadot network eventually, especially when our Bit.Country community gains momentum on Kusama.

-  Our team is also planning of building mobile apps in the future so users can access their communities and marketplace on thier mobile devices.
+  Our team is also planning of building mobile apps in the future so users can access their communities and marketplace on their mobile devices.

   At the moment, we are evaluating Dapp-IPFS-Pallets (Completely decentralized) architecture to host bit.country.
 We may create a R&D sub-product in the near future.